iffy/generalconference/data/eng/1990-10/037-the-lighthouse-of-the-lord/text.md

 The dear Christ had indeed entered in--entered a humble home, entered a widow's heart, and entered, forever to remain, in the soul of each girl.
 The lighthouse of the Lord had shown the way.
 That this same spirit, even the Christ spirit, may ever be ours is my humble prayer.
 In the name of Jesus Christ, amen.

+## References